Tejashri-reisys/SF-SP-Integration/README.md

 # Upload SalesForce File(s) in SharePoint Online Document Library
--Upload file from SalesForce to SharePoint Online -View/download file in salesforce
+- Upload file from SalesForce to SharePoint Online
+- View/download file in salesforce
--Delete file from Salesforce
+- Delete file from Salesforce

 This application will helpful for filemamanagement in SalesForce Internally calling web API.

 # Pre-requisites :
-IIS version : 10
+- IIS version : 10
-.NET framework version : 4.7
+- .NET framework version : 4.7
-Web-Installer : Need to install Web-Installer
+- Web-Installer : Need to install Web-Installer

 # Settings in SharePoint site:
 How to enable external sharing for site to access public link for external user